Start Where You Are

 If it takes less than one minute, do it.
 Every time.
 Don’t think about it.
 Don’t wait until later.
 Just do it now.
-This is 100% harder than it sounds when you have depression.
-Don’t get me wrong.
-I’m not saying it’s easy.
-But when you force yourself to do it anyway, it helps.
+I know it’s hard.
+But it helps.

 Just think of what you could accomplish if you shut up your inner but I don’t want to voice for one minute.
 You might not win a Nobel Peace Prize, but I bet your apartment will be much cleaner.

 Muslim poet, scholar, and mystic Rumi wrote, “Be a lamp, or a lifeboat, or a ladder.”
 To me, coffee is all of these things.
 I get out of bed for Stok Cold Brew Iced Coffee and I get through the afternoon high on a mid-day Starbucks Doubleshot on Ice.